osb-group/osb-learn/programming/arrays_and_lists.rst

 And that is the beauty of having clean, flexible code.

 In summary, **always use lists** over arrays.
 The implementation of lists allow for more flexibility and to play with more of C#'s features, especially as one of C#'s hugest strengths is its easy retrieval, manipulation, and management with lists.
-The performance difference if negligible, so arrays only really need to be used for really specific, obscure scenarios.
+The performance difference is negligible for our purposes, so arrays only really need to be used for really specific, obscure scenarios.
 However, there is a variant of arrays that prove more useful than a list.
 Intrigued?
 Read on.

 Inception
 =========